One of the best things about working in food and photography, is prop shopping!

 Charity Shops - If I pass a charity shop I pop in, 95% of the time I find nothing and actually dislike that old clothes smell but that 5%?
 Oh I find gold!!

-Ebay - We used to find a lot of amazing things on Ebay there are still lots of amazing things but they are so pricey now!
-So we don’t buy from them so much.
+Ebay - We used to find a lot of amazing things on Ebay there are still lots of great things but they are so pricey now!
+So unfortunately can’t afford to buy from them so much.

 Instagram - I’m always searching for ceramics and follow a few wonderful people on Instagram, at the moment most of them are out of my budget but I keep an eye just in case they have a sale!